 Rottweilers are usually quiet around the house but require regular mental stimulation.
 Daily playtime in a fenced yard or a regular walk at least three times a week is beneficial.
 Walks can help provide needed socialization for young dogs.

 These dogs are happiest with a reasonable activity level.
-Owners who hike or otherwise take part in regular outdoor activities will enjoy outings with their miniature Rottweiler.
+Owners who hike or participate in regular outdoor activities will enjoy outings with their miniature Rottweiler.
 Trips to a dog park can also be fun for these dogs.

 What Food Should I Give a Miniature Rottweiler?

-Your Rottie will do best with a food that has a high protein level and a balanced ratio of carbohydrates.
+Your Rottie will do best with food with a high protein level and a balanced ratio of carbohydrates.
 Foods that list real meat as the first ingredient are more likely to offer the balanced nutrition that your dog requires.

 How Much Grooming Should a Miniature Rottie Require?